Raimundo de Ovies: Later years

 The last two years of de Ovies's life were years of considerable sadness and loss.
 In 1960, he discontinued his weekly column in the Atlanta Herald.
 Then, on 22 February 1961, he suffered the loss of his daughter-in-law and great-granddaughter when his son's car was struck by a freight train near Calera, Alabama.
 A little more than seven months later, his wife Elizabeth de Ovies would die on 2 October 1961 at age 80.

 De Ovies would live to see the Cathedral he so long dreamed of come to fruition.
 Ground was broken for the massive structure on Thanksgiving Day 1959, and on 13 May 1962 the Cathedral of St. Philip was dedicated by Bishop Randolph R. Claiborne, Jr., Dean Alfred Hardman, and the Presiding Bishop of the Episcopal Church the Most Reverend Arthur C. Lichtenberger.
 De Ovies was there, aged 85; however, he was frail and unable to participate in the service.
-Ten days later, Atlanta would suffer what was likely the most catastrophic loss of the decade, as 106 Atlantans would lose their life in the crash of the airliner Chateau de Sully at Orly Airport, just outside Paris, France.
+Ten days later, Atlanta suffered the crash of the airliner Chateau de Sully at Orly Airport, just outside Paris, France.
 Three months later, de Ovies's suffering would end.
 Dying on 31 August 1962, his passing was a leading story of the day for both the Atlanta Journal and Atlanta Constitution.
 Bishop Claiborne would say of de Ovies "Dean de Ovies was one of Atlanta's influential citizens for over 30 years.
 He was a pastor of compassion at heart and profound understanding.
 Under his leadership, the present location of our splendid Cathedral was acquired.
 He was my personal friend for many years, and as a young minister I was inspired by his preaching."